Trauma Releasing Exercise Workshop & Module 1 Certification Training, January 2020

-Contributing to exciting new field is Dr. David Berceli’s Trauma Releasing Exercise (TRE®).
-Developed from over 20 years of experience supporting victims of abuse, natural disaster and war, this revolutionary approach helps to release tension and the neurological imprint of trauma from the core of the body by evoking an innate, therapeutic response — self-controlled muscular shaking.
+Contributing to this exciting new field is Dr. David Berceli’s Trauma Releasing Exercise (TRE®).
+Developed from over 20 years of experience supporting victims of abuse, natural disaster, and war, this revolutionary approach helps to release tension and the neurological imprint of trauma from the core of the body by evoking an innate, therapeutic response — self-controlled muscular shaking.

 Have you ever noticed your body shaking in response to a stressful situation or seen a child shaking their legs back and forth when nervous?
 That shaking is called neurogenic tremoring — an innate release system that nearly all mammals are born with and that is an important component in how the body handles stress.

 Recognizing that shaking is a normal, healthy response to release tension, TRE mobilizes it through six yoga‐like exercise.
 The process is unique in that this shaking originates deep in the core of the body, with gentle waves of movement that reverberate outward along the spine, releasing tension from the sacrum to the cranium.
 The exercises are a simple form of stretching and are used to gently start these voluntary muscle releases.

 TRE can be done by anyone, in any setting, to release the stress or tension that accumulates from everyday life, difficult situations, immediate or prolonged stressful situations, or past traumatic life experiences (e.g., natural disasters, social or domestic violence).